Indianapolis Colts Get New Coach, Frank Reich, After Josh McDaniels Controversy

 — Indianapolis Colts (@Colts) February 11, 2018

 Frank Reich actually started his coaching career with the Colts, according to a video on the team’s website.
 He started off as an intern and went on to become the quarterback and wide receiver coach.
-He has also worked as w receivers coach with the Arizona Wildcats and as an offensive coordinator and quarterbacks coach with the San Diego Chargers.
-But the biggest accomplishment on his resume is undoubtedly the Philidelphia Eagles’ recent Superbowl win while he was the offensive coordinator.
+He has also worked as receivers coach with the University of Arizona Wildcats, and as an offensive coordinator and quarterbacks coach with the San Diego Chargers.
+But the biggest accomplishment on his resume is undoubtedly the Philidelphia Eagles’ recent Super Bowl win while he was the offensive coordinator.

 At the press conference earlier this week, GM Chris Ballard said that he wanted a coach that was fully committed to rebuilding the Colts.
 For the team’s sake, here’s hoping that Frank Reich is the man for the job.